Enhuiz/nxgboost/README.md

 ```
 $ python main.py
 ```
-Some comparision result will be generated into the fig folder.
+Some comparision result will be generated into the **/fig** folder.